Edited by Asha Veal Brisebois

 In store: Quimby's Bookstore, Chicago; St. Mark's Bookshop, NYC

-and at most online booksellers serving the U.S. and abroad, and by order through your local bookstore (e-book version available through Amazon, Kobo, Chapters Indigo)
+by special order through your local bookstore (e-book version available through Amazon, Kobo, Chapters Indigo)

 The Places We've Been books